Wednesday, May 29, 2019

 When Jomar hears Zefa playing a song on the lyre he made for her, he questions her as to why the song is sad.
 Zefa reveals to him that their parents plan to send him away to the nearby city of Ur.
 Because of the drought there is not enough food for all of them.
 This news scares Jomar because he wonders how he will live in Ur.
 From his home he can see the large mud-brick temple dedicated to the moon god Nanna rising above Ur.

 Jomar confronts his father Durabi who tells him that the farm no longer grows enough food to feed them.
 When he was last in Ur, Durabi arranged for Jomar to be taken on as an apprentice with Sidah, a goldsmith who works for the temple.
-Sidah's son had recently died.
+Sidah's son has recently died.

 Jomar's father also reveals that Zefa will accompany him to Ur because she too is starving.
-Durabi tells Jomar that he must care for Zefa too but that she will have to find her own work.
+Durabi tells Jomar that he must care for Zefa but that she will have to find her own work.
 Jomar is not happy about having to travel to Ur nor that Zefa must come with him.
 But Durabi insists, stating that he will walk Jomar and Zefa to the road that leads into Ur.

 The next morning Jomar and Zefa leave with their father for Ur.
-Their mother Lilan packs them each a basket containing what food they have.
+Their mother, Lilan packs them each a basket containing what food they have.
 Zefa insists on bringing her lyre.
 Their father is unable to walk far enough to take them to the road that leads to Ur so Jomar and Zefa continue on their own.
 However, Jomar and Zefa encounter a man named Malak who has been sent by the temple to oversee the irrigation system.
 Impressed by Zefa's singing, Malak decides she will remain with him and his men, but that Jomar is free to leave for his apprenticeship in Ur.
 Jomar protests Zefa's enslavement by Malak but decides to stay with her.
 They spend the day working in the ditches but at night when the men become drunk, with the help of another worker named Qat-nu, Jomar and Zefa escape.

 Eventually they arrive at the gate leading into Ur.
 The gatekeeper is willing to allow Jomar into the city, but it is only when Zefa sings and plays her lyre, that she too is allowed in.
 While searching for Sidah's home, Jomar and Zefa witness a crowd watching a man undergoing a trial to prove his innocence after being accused of murder.
-Zefa is horrified and Jomar steers her away.
+Zefa is horrified and Jomar steers her away from watching.
 They arrive at Sidah's home only to discover that Zefa is not welcome, especially by his wife Nari.
 Sidah tells Nari that Zefa will leave in the morning.
 That night Zefa is allowed to sleep in the workshop, but she angers Nari when she plays the temple lyre that Sidah has been commissioned to embellish.
-Sidah's son Abbah was to have worked with him on the lyre.
+Sidah's son, Abbah was to have worked with him on the lyre.
 Sidah believes Zefa's unexpected appearance at his house is a sign for him to work on the lyre.
-He decides she will stay and play on the lyre to inspire his work, but Nari, unhappy at this decision states that she will also work for her.
+He decides she will stay and play on the lyre to inspire his work, but Nari, unhappy at this decision states that Zefa will also work for her.

 Jomar's first task is to work on a necklace for the high priestess Bittatti.
 However, as he's making the necklace, Jomar discovers that one of the lapis beads is missing.
 This leads both Jomar and Sidah to believe that Zefa who slept in the workshop, has stolen the bead.
 Jomar is then ordered to take the gold drinking straw to the high priestess at the temple.
 On his way there, Jomar finds himself accosted by Malak who guards the back entrance to the temple.
 Malak threatens Jomar, telling him he will come for his sister, who he insists is his slave.
 The penalty for a slave escaping is severe.
 Jomar must find a way to protect his sister from Malak while at the same time protecting his apprenticeship with Sidah.